 Are you exhausted and frustrated in helping your reflux baby and are you wondering does babywearing help with reflux?

-The spit-up, projectile vomiting, cleaning up every hour or so, and seeing your baby cry and suffer, plus the lack of sleep are enough to make any parent lose their mind.
+The spit-up, projectile vomiting, cleaning up every hour or so, seeing your baby cry and suffer, plus the lack of sleep are enough to make any parent lose their mind.

 If you’re wondering if using a baby carrier can soothe your baby’s reflux, then this article is for you.